ucsb-cs148/w25/_lectures/lect05.md

 When you create a pull request, which you can easily do through the github web interface, you have to select a *base* branch and a *compare* branch.

-* The "base" branch is typically `master`; it's where the "old code" lives
+* The "base" branch is typically `main`; it's where the "old code" lives
 * The "compare" branch is typically your feature branch; it's where the "new code" lives.

 You are requesting that the admins of the repo pull commits from the compare branch into the base branch.